donellellis/portfolio/README.md

 # Donell Ellis Portfolio

 My portfolio is a mobile-responsive, front-end web application built with React, JavaScript, and CSS.
-It showcases selected web development applications and one virtual reality project from my previous career as an interior designer.
-It also includes an about page that displays more information about me and my background.
+It includes a short blurb with information about me and my background.

 ## Deployed
 http://donellellis.com